fgauna12/fgauna12.github.io/_posts/2020-01-28-managing-wip-through-process.md

 hidden: false
 comments: false
 ---
 There's a [great book](https://www.infoq.com/minibooks/kanban-scrum-minibook/) comparing Scrum and Kanban flavors of Agile software development.
 Scrum is more prescriptive than Kanban and it's probably more widely adapted by software teams.
 Kanban is much more lenient.
-Both are ways to manage wip through process.
+Both are ways to manage wip (work in progress) through process.

 <!--more-->